President Trump’s recent immigration restrictions; a blow to the U.S. and global pandemic response

 “Summers spent with my cousins, we would get spicy corn from street vendors on our way up the winding streets to Nathia Gali.
 Spending chilly winter evenings having ice cream and brownies at Hot Spot.
 Eid…everyone getting up early for Namaz and Sawayyan, getting dressed up and getting Eidi from the elders.
 Spending time with my grandparents and listening to their stories.”

-It looks like Zoha’s career is keeping her really busy.
-Her long-time fascination with the arts and performing motivated her to pursue acting and modelling.
-However, like the beginning of any career, Zoha faced challenges as well.
-A lack of self assurance was her biggest obstacle.
+It looks like Rahman’s career is keeping her really busy.
+Her long-time fascination with the arts and performing motivated her to pursue acting and modeling.
+However, like the beginning of any career, Rahman faced challenges as well.
+A lack of self-assurance was her biggest obstacle.
 She decided to complete a professional course to remedy that.
-However, she still sees herself being limited by a lack of opportunities.
+However, she still sees herself as being limited by a lack of opportunities.
 After working in the West, she believes her external appearance and heritage will always be a primary casting requirement:

-Despite her challenges, Zoha managed to land a role in the Spider Man: Far from Home movie.
+Despite her challenges, Rahman managed to land a role in the Spider Man: Far from Home movie.
 When asked about her most memorable experience on the set of Spider Man, she said:

 “Zoha from Spider-Man (yes, they stole my actual name for the character), is a super intelligent teen having a great time with her friends on a school science trip, which was only open to the top students.
 The best thing about her is that her hijab is never seen as something that is ‘other’ or negative.
 She’s just a normal high schooler.
 So for me, her passion for science and hard work is impressive, and I suppose her eye rolls are admirable too,” she said.

-Since Zoha starred in a superhero movie, it felt fitting to ask her who she thinks Pakistan’s real-life superheroes are.
-After reading Pakistan for Women by Maliha Abidi, Zoha realized there is no shortage of Pakistani superheroes.
-She also pointed out deceased social activist, Parveen Rehman, and described her as:
+Since Rahman starred in a superhero movie, it felt fitting to ask her who she thinks Pakistan’s real-life superheroes are.
+After reading Pakistan for Women by Maliha Abidi, Rahman realized there is no shortage of Pakistani superheroes.
+She also pointed out the deceased social activist Parveen Rehman, and described her as:

-Zoha has some exciting projects coming up, like Kabir Khan’s film, ’83, which is based on the 1983 Cricket World Cup.
+Rahman has some exciting projects, like Kabir Khan’s film, ’83, based on the 1983 Cricket World Cup.
 She’s also looking forward to the release of Young Wallander on Netflix.
 Her episode will likely come out next year.
 Even though it’s a small role, it’s her first step into Netflix.

-When asked about her biggest source of inspiration, Zoha said she tends to pick up specific traits from people she admires:
+When asked about her biggest source of inspiration, Rahman said she tends to pick up specific traits from people she admires:

 “Perseverance from my brother who is deaf, but never lets that get in the way of his living a normal live.
 Unconditional love from my Dadi, who moved to Pakistan from Austria when she was 20 years old in the 1950s for love and never looked back.
 Strength and confidence from my husband, who always encourages me to keep pushing and to never take no for an answer.”